 - Looking for more rad Joshua Tree Airbnbs?
 These Joshua Tree Airbnbs are so beautiful you’ll want to move in and never leave.

 My husband and I discovered Geocaching while on that trip to Arizona I mentioned and fell in love.
 We now try to do a bit of Geocaching whenever we travel.
 You probably have heard the term in the early 2000s but back then people had to use real GPS things and print out directions on paper.
 These days, it’s all done through an app!

 If you’re visiting between February – April, I highly recommend doing a day trip to check out some of the Desert X sights in the Palm Desert.
-Desert X is an annual art movement where artists built these beautiful pieces all around the desert for you to find.
+Desert X is a semi-annual art movement where artists built these beautiful pieces all around the desert for you to find.
 Come April, they’re taken down and new ones will be built the next year.
 Read my post about the Desert X 2019 installations.

 Hunting these down was probably one of my highlights of our trip to Joshua Tree.
 From a giant rainbow in Cathedral City to a Ghost Palm in Desert Springs, these were so whimsical and fun to experience.

 If Desert X isn’t happening, or you haven’t been to Palm Springs yet, it’s worth it to do a day trip to this colorful city.
 This city is bumping with art, posh cafes, modernism architecture, luxury hotels and color.
 Like, so much color.

 You can stop by the famous Parker Hotel for drinks, or rent a vintage bike and go Palm Springs door hunting (there are doors for every color of the rainbow here!)
 Read my full Palm Springs travel guide for more ideas of fun things to do!